Coma-cycle/Assembly-Intelx86/readme.md

-The names of the files are self-explanotory, indicating what one might expect the code to do. these assembly programs, in terms of structure and flow, were inspired by the introduction to x86 Microprocessor course I took at IUST University.Although the cource focused on the 8086(16-bit assembly), here I am working with x86 64-bit assembly.
+The file names are self‑explanatory and reflect the functionality of each program.
+The structure and flow of these assembly codes are inspired by the Introduction to x86 Microprocessor course I took at IUST University.
+While the course focused on the 8086 (16‑bit assembly), the examples in this repository are implemented using x86‑64 assembly.

 the src directory contains .asm files(64-bit assembly). the build directory contains executed files using the following commands _for linux: